DeepDeepDeep/LoLEsportsWatcher/README.md

 # There might be bugs, I haven't been able to test it extensively.

-# League Esports Watcher Chrome Extension
+# LoL Esports Watcher Chrome Extension
-This is a Chrome extension that automatically opens games on lolesports.com in a new window.
-This is helpful if you don't want to miss games.
+The extension will automatically open a new window when a match is about to begin, and then close the window when the match has ended.

 ## Installation